tinkercademy-bootcamp/chat-project-aryan12cc/exercise-5/README.md

 ## Programming Sense of Taste

 - How do you judge what makes a particular choice of namespace and directory structure?
+  - A developer with minimal understanding of the codebase should understand what each directory should contain just based on the name of the directory.
+Furthermore, the developer should also get an idea of what each directory will contain as files or sub-directories.
+  - A single file should cover a part of the logic and should be named appropriately.
+Each file should be highly cohesive and there should be low coupling between the files.
+  - The directory structure should be scalable if required
 - How do you judge what makes a good naming convention or programming style?
+  - Consistency -- what the codebase has adapted (which convention), and how consistent it is.
+  - Unamibguity -- Variables and files having meaningful names.
+  - Clarity -- Huge variable / file names make it hard for the developer to understand what is going on, as it takes much more cognitive load to just understand that such a variable exists.

 ## "Senses" in Programming